mpmaruthu/mpmaruthu/README.md

 # 👋 Hi, I'm Periyamaruthu - (Peri M) !

-I'm a passionate **Developer and Solution Engineer** with expertise in building, automating, and troubleshooting modern cloud infrastructure and solutions.
+I'm a passionate **Developer and Solutions Engineer** with expertise in building, automating, and troubleshooting modern cloud infrastructure and solutions.

 ## 🚀 Top Skills & Technologies